How GM ended up suing its crosstown rival

 The local has sued Fiat Chrysler and the union, alleging that FCA bribed union officials so it could get the plant’s ownership transferred to a parts company that would pay lower wages.

 Still, Booth doesn’t think workers will go on strike against Fiat Chrysler.
 Union members, he said, usually go along with the pattern agreement negotiated with the first company to bargain.
-This year it was GM, which settled last month after a 40-day strike.

 Sign up for Daily Newsletters